collinprather/Big-Data-Ignite-2018/.ipynb_checkpoints/outline-checkpoint.md

     * Pull a graph of google search trends indicating how terms like "Data Science" and "Machine Learning" have blown up.
     * Try to form talk around hitting on the theoretical mathematical side of ML as well as the difficluties/complexities faced in Applied ML
+    * data + algorthms = predicting the future
+        * (it's really a lot more than this -- understanding context and how to frame the question (usually) from a business perspective is huge)
     * classification v. regression

-2. Bias/Variance Tradeoff (Applied ML)
-    * overfitting/underfitting
+    * supervised/unsupervised/reinforcement learning
+        * when talking on reinforcement learning, mention and recommend AlphaGo documentary (it's on netflix!)

-3. Feature Engineering (Applied ML)
+2. Feature Engineering (Applied ML)

     * define what it is
     * give some motivation for it's importance (the data is the most crucial part of of ML!)(garbage in, garbage out)